 Clients and proxies that are capable of working on OGR capable of working on OGR are available for most platforms.
 Download and install the latest clients to participate in this new project.
 There is also a section in our FAQ-o-Matic regarding a number of frequently asked questions about the OGR project.
-A small number of people received extremely large OGR-27 stubs, but that is a relatively small occurrence.

 You can find out more information about our network speed at our OGR statistics page.

 If you have any technical support questions regarding the operations of your distributed.net client, then please click here to send mail to email@example.com.
 Be sure to also check out the FAQ-o-Matic to see if your question has already been answered.

 In mathematics, the term "Golomb Ruler" refers to a set of non-negative integers such that no two distinct pairs of numbers from the set have the same difference.
 Conceptually, this is similar to a ruler constructed in such a way that no two pairs of marks measure the same distance.
 An Optimal Golomb Ruler (OGR) is the shortest Golomb Ruler possible for a given number of marks.
 However, finding (and proving) OGR's becomes exponentially more difficult as the number of marks increases, and it is for this reason that we have turned to the web for help in finding the OGR's with 24 and more marks.